 The tantric temple

-Legend has it that the women of the city were allowed to choose the scene for one of the reliefs of the temple.
-And that was what they instructed the sculptor to make.
-I rather liked that!
+Legend has it that the women of the city were allowed to choose the scene for only one of the reliefs carved on the temple.
+And the vengeful woman was what they instructed the sculptor to carve.
+It’s hard not to draw one’s conclusions.
+It brought to mind the theme of some of the mural art that I saw on the streets of Kathmandu.

 An interesting thing about the tantric temple, was that it was basically completely intact.
 Hardly any damage was apparent from the earthquake.